f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 r2000 vCPU Sizing
 ------------------

 Each rSeries 2800 model has 8 CPUs (The 2000 platform does not utilize hyperthreading/vCPUs).
 No CPUs are dedicated to the F5OS platform layer which is different from the mid-range and high-end rSeries appliances.
-In the r2800 8 CPUs are available to be assigned to tenants (and only one tenant is supported).
+In the r2800 8 CPUs are available to be assigned to tenants.
+Only one tenant is supported prior to F5OS-A 1.8.0, two tenants are supported from F5OS-A 1.8.0 and later.
 The diagram below depicts the r2800 CPU allocation:

 .. image:: images/rseries_performance_and_sizing/image18.png
   :align: center